-7.1 Statement of Work and Agreement Monitor.
+- 7.1 Statement of Work and Agreement Monitor.
 The agreement must set forth a precise statement of work, including deliverable items such as documented analyses, reports, or other materials.
-The agreement will identify the Lockheed Martin employee who has been designated by the company to serve as the agreement monitor.
-(A Regional President whose area of responsibility includes the consultant's territory may be designated as the agreement monitor.)
-If, during the term of the agreement, another company desires to use the services of the consultant, that element will complete an Approval form, naming a second agreement monitor who will be responsible for overseeing the activities of the consultant while the consultant is engaged in performance of the additional services.
-The Regional President, agreement monitor and Vice President of Washington Operations or his or her designee (if the consultant is Washington, DC-based) must, on at least an annual basis, provide a written evaluation of the consultant, using the International Consultant Evaluation, Form No. C-704-10.
-These evaluations will be reviewed by the Vice President of International Business Development and corporate Legal.
+The agreement will identify the Lockheed Martin employee who has been designated by the element to serve as the agreement monitor. - 7.1.1 The Regional President, agreement monitor and Vice President of Washington Operations or designee (if the consultant is Washington, DC-based) must, on at least an annual basis, provide a written evaluation of the consultant, using the International Consultant Evaluation, Form No. C-704-10.
+These evaluations will be reviewed by the corporate Vice President of Business Development and the Assistant General Counsel-International.